Prerequisites

 Next steps

-- Refine your webhook sink by using more specific filters.
+From here, you may want to:- Refine your webhook sink by using more specific filters.
 Perhaps you can move logic out of your edge function and into your consumer filters.

 - Use Sequin’s replay and backfill features to run historical data through your edge function.